Areas of Service

 Many people ask this fundamental question when they find themselves at a point where they need help.
-Exploring other options to bankruptcy is sometimes a better option than looking at Chapter 7 or 13.
+Exploring other options for bankruptcy is sometimes better than looking at Chapter 7 or 13.

 Will Bankruptcy Help?

-Generally, it is an excellent option to weigh everything before settling on one course of action.
-Stop for a moment and think of the types of bankruptcy; At the same time, it may seem an easy out, it is sometimes not the answer because bankruptcy doesn’t eliminate certain types of debt, also known as priority obligations.
+Generally, weighing everything before settling on one course of action is an excellent option.
+Stop for a moment and think of the types of bankruptcy; At the same time, it may seem an easy out, but it is sometimes not the answer because bankruptcy doesn’t eliminate certain types of debt, also known as priority obligations.

 While there are many questions to ask, some of the fundamental questions are: